Advertising is different from SEO.

 UTM parameters are those extra phrases you often see added to URLs after a question mark.

-You want to create something similar for the link you use in each Pinterest ad.
+You want to create something for the link you use in each Pinterest ad.

 Mark each ad link with a different campaign name.

 Then, once you collect some data, you can go back to GA and go to the “Campaigns” section, which is a main section under “Acquisition”: